 Active users consist of new users, current users, and resurrected users (see the table below for user definitions).
-The Lifecycle feature shows the breakdown of your active users by new, current, and resurrected, as well a count of your churned users.
-This granular view of your active users therefore allows you to better understand and analyze your growth.
+The Lifecycle feature shows the breakdown of your active users by new, current, and resurrected, as well a count of your dormant users.
+This granular view of your active users, therefore, allows you to better understand and analyze your growth.

 Table of Contents

 - User Definitions

 - Chart Control Panel

 - Video Walkthrough

 Note: This feature is currently only available on the Enterprise Plan and was formerly known as Growth Accounting.

 |Active User||A user who logged any active event.
 Read about non-active events, here.|